 Gordon Noseworthy was hired in June as interim superintendent for one year, after a prior superintendent search that produced only nine candidates.
-In May, the School Committee decided against hiring a finalist submitted by a previous search committee.

 The School Committee has since hired the consultant, at a cost of $22,000, and also agreed to offer a salary range of $150,000 to $170,000 for the post, which is $25,000 to $45,000 more than Eberwein was earning.